How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 3. Use P.S. to Evoke Urgency

 P.S. is useful to create urgency.
 It’s not like telling people “time is running, hurry” rather it’s telling something so engaging that people feel an urgency to act.
-It could be FOMO, it could be putting a simple offer ending date, or showing a number of people fill-up the spots, etc.
+It could be FOMO, it could be putting a simple offer ending date, or showing several people fill up the spots, etc.

 Look at the email below –